.

 Use this to discover where to host live events and to pitch to local brands for sponsorships for extra monetization opportunities.

 At the same time, you need to know how people are listening.
 Learn about your listeners’ device type and platform, and leverage this data to provide added value to these listeners.
 For example, if they’re listening via YouTube, you can easily create additional content like video and live podcasting using Riverside’s virtual recording studio.
-If they’re listening on a home speaker, your audio SEO must be up to par to ensure your podcast is accessible by voice recognition software.
+If they’re listening on a home speaker, your podcast SEO must be up to par to ensure your podcast is accessible by voice recognition software.

 Finally, make sure that the relevant CTAs are present on your website or podcast hosting site for your listeners’ preferred platforms.
 Make use of various platforms’ advertising opportunities.